Publications

 Working papers

 Old But Gold: Historical Pathways and Path Dependence (with Diogo Baerlocher, Diego Firmino, Eustáquio Reis, and Henrique Veras).
-[Latest version: July 2023]
+Submitted. [latest version: July 2024]

 I show that ethnic territories connected to slave resistance, called quilombos, have a robust positive relationship with local economic development in Brazil.
 Based on the history of the quilombos, I propose a mechanism where initial religious beliefs and African iron-working and other high-valued skills are perpetuated in the long run through cultural-religious intergenerational transmission.
 First, I divide the Brazilian territory in virtual municipality cells of approximately 11 x 11 kilometers, which makes possible an extensive use of fixed effects, and show that cells with more quilombos have more economic activity proxied by nightlights.
 Second, I employ a randomization inference approach with alternative spatial configurations of counterfactual quilombos.
 I then show that proximity to quilombos is related to more high-skilled and metal-related occupations and a wide array of cultural-religious outcomes, such as higher cultural activities, community trust, and collective action.